ABOUT RIGHT TO PLAY

 Established in 2000, Right To Play has pioneered a unique play-based approach to learning and development that focuses on quality education, life skills, health, gender equality, child protection and peaceful communities.

-With programming in over 20 countries, Right To Play transforms the lives of more than one million children each week, both inside and outside of the classroom.
+With programming in 15 countries, Right To Play transforms the lives of 1.9 million children each week, both inside and outside of the classroom.
 In addition to our work with children, we advocate with parents, local communities, and governments to advance the fundamental rights of all children.

 For many of the girls in our programs, the struggle for equality is immense.
 They fight to attend and stay in school, to be treated as equals with dignity and respect, to participate in games and sports, to be accepted and safe, and to make their own choices about their bodies and futures.
 We are determined to remove these barriers, so that all of the children in our programs have the space they need to discover the promise and the power of their own potential.